Multiple Lawsuits Challenge DACA Rescission

 Following the September 5, 2017 issuance of a Department of Homeland Security (DHS) memorandum rescinding DACA and an FAQ addressing elements of the implementation, several states, universities, individuals and NGOs have filed lawsuits challenging the legality of the DACA rescission and termination.
-This article summarizes current legal challenges to the DHS rescission.
+Texas and six other states have also filed suit and are asking a Texas district court to find that the 2012 DACA program is unlawful.
+This article summarizes the current litigation.

-The plaintiffs cases described below are asking the courts to declare that the DHS rescission memo is unlawful and to stop any implementation of the DACA termination from going forward.
+In three of the cases below, plaintiffs are asking the courts to declare that the DHS rescission memo is unlawful and to stop any implementation of the DACA termination from going forward.
 Each of these cases raises similar administrative and constitutional claims.
 Generally, plaintiffs argue that the government’s decision to rescind DACA amounts to violations of equal protection and due process rights; that the government failed to provide an opportunity for notice and comment on a policy change that affects substantive rights of DACA beneficiaries, the states in which they reside, academic institutions, and employers; that the rescission was “arbitrary and capricious” since the government has not provided a valid basis for the decision; and that the termination of DACA is fundamentally unfair since applicants came forward and identified themselves to the government, relying on assurances from DHS that DACA was a lawful exercise of discretion and that their personal information would not be used for enforcement.

 The preliminary injunction will remain in place while the litigation continues.
 On January 16, 2018, the Department of Justice (DOJ) filed notice that it would appeal the decision to the Ninth Circuit Court of Appeals and announced it would also request that the United States Supreme Court review the injunction on its merits.
 However, on February 26, 2018, the Supreme Court declined to hear the government’s appeal.
-As a result, the case has now returned to the lower courts and the Ninth Circuit will hear oral arguments on May 18, 2018.
-Any decision from the Ninth Circuit can be appealed to the Supreme Court.
+As a result, the case has now returned to the lower courts.
+The Ninth Circuit heard oral arguments on May 15, 2018 and could issue a decision at any time.
+Any decision from the Ninth Circuit would likely be appealed to the Supreme Court.

 Batalla Vidal, et al. v.
 Nielsen, et al.

 On February 13, 2018 a federal judge in the Eastern District of New York issued a second preliminary injunction ordering USCIS to accept certain DACA applications while litigation continues.
 The order mirrors the preliminary injunction issued in the Regents case and requires USCIS to resume accepting DACA renewal applications from people who had previously been granted that relief.
 This injunction similarly requires DHS to maintain DACA on the same terms and conditions that existed before the rescission, with the following exceptions: USCIS need not grant DACA to those who have never before held DACA; DHS is not required to provide advance parole to DACA beneficiaries; and DHS retains the discretion to adjudicate DACA renewal requests on a case-by-case, individualized basis.
-The government’s appeal of the injunction is currently pending.
+Oral arguments have not yet been scheduled.

 This case was originally filed in August 2016 in the Northern District of New York on behalf of DACA recipient Batalla Vidal.
 The lawsuit challenged the injunction of expanded DACA and the revocation of Mr. Batalla Vidal’s three-year employment authorization document (EAD).
 On September 5, 2017, Mr. Batalla Vidal and Make the Road New York (MRNY) sought to amend their complaint in light of the DHS memo rescinding DACA.
 The plaintiffs are now asking the court to find that the DHS memorandum rescinding DACA is unlawful and unconstitutional and to enjoin the federal government from using data gathered for the DACA program in immigration enforcement.